code-zm/key_hunter/README.md

 ---

-## ⚠️ Ethical Use Only
+## Ethical Use Only

 This tool is designed **exclusively** for:
-- 🔒 Security research and vulnerability disclosure
+- Security research and vulnerability disclosure
-- 📚 Educational purposes
+- Educational purposes
-- ✅ Authorized security testing with explicit permission
+- Authorized security testing with explicit permission

 **Strictly prohibited:**
-- ❌ Unauthorized access to systems or data
+- Unauthorized access to systems or data
-- ❌ Exploiting discovered credentials
+- Exploiting discovered credentials
-- ❌ Any malicious or illegal activities
+- Any malicious or illegal activities

 **By using this tool, you agree to responsibly disclose all findings to repository owners.**

 ---

-## ✨ Features
+## Features

-- **🔄 Multi-Token Rotation** - Use up to 5 GitHub tokens with automatic rotation to avoid rate limits
+- **Multi-Token Rotation** - Use up to 5 GitHub tokens with automatic rotation to avoid rate limits
-- **🎯 Smart Detection** - Regex patterns with entropy filtering to reduce false positives
+- **Smart Detection** - Regex patterns with entropy filtering to reduce false positives
-- **✅ Live Validation** - Verifies keys against actual APIs in real-time
+- **Live Validation** - Verifies keys against actual APIs in real-time
-- **🤖 Auto-Reporting** - Automatically creates GitHub issues for exposed keys
+- **Auto-Reporting** - Automatically creates GitHub issues for exposed keys
-- **📁 Organized Output** - Results saved by key type with timestamps
+- **Organized Output** - Results saved by key type with timestamps

 ---

-## 🔑 Supported Services
+## Supported Services

 - **Shodan**
 - **OpenAI**
+- **OpenRouter**
 - **Claude (Anthropic)**
 - **Gemini**
 - **GitHub**